PhenomML/Stats285_F23/hw5_instructions.md

 #### `hw5_reduce.ipynb` Reduce task

 The reduce step is implemented by `hw5_reduce.ipynb`.
-This involves loading your data into a notebook and then finishing the Tall & Skinny SVD.
+This involves loading your data into a notebook and then finishing the Tall & Skinny SVD by performing another svd to recomnine them.

 ## Instructions